mfullford/tunr_relationships/README.md

 >**Hint:** Maybe the manager should be created first now, then we can pass its id into the artist creation function in a `.then` clause.
 Once this is done, do we even need to call `artistCreate()` at the bottom of `seed.js`?

 Now, let's add an unordered list of the manager's songs to `manager-show/manager-show.component.html`.
 Again, try to do this without looking at the Sprint above, then correct as needed.
+Don't forget to change the `managers.js` controller as well.

 #### Sprint 3 Manager Ads
 Last, but not least, let's start adding some revenue to Tunr.
 We're enabling managers to create